Rickey Brady

-Early years
+Early life

 Brady attended Putnam City West High School located in Oklahoma City.

 College career

 Brady attended the University of Oklahoma, where he was a four-year letterman on the Sooners football team.
 During his senior season in 1993, Brady earned first-team All-Big Eight Conference honors.
 He was also a member of the Oklahoma Sooners Men's Basketball team during the 1990–1991 season.

 Professional career

 Los Angeles Rams

-Brady was selected in the sixth round (167th overall) of the 1994 NFL Draft by the Los Angeles Rams.
+Brady was selected in the sixth round (167th overall) of the 1994 NFL draft by the Los Angeles Rams.
 He was released by the Rams on August 27, 1995.

 New Orleans Saints

 After being released by the Rams, the Saints signed him to the practice squad.

 Philadelphia Eagles

 On December 13, 1995 the Eagles activated Brady to the 53 man roster.

-Dallas Cowboys (1st stint)
+Dallas Cowboys (first stint)

 In 1996, Brady was a member of the Cowboys training camp.

 Scottish Claymores

-In 1997, Brady was drafted in the sixth round of the 1997 World League Draft.
+In 1997, Brady was selected in the sixth round of the 1997 World League Draft.
 He played in all 10 games and recorded 20 catches for 322 yards.